stele95/LinVAM/README.md

 ## Usage
-This works on both X11 and Wayland, but prior ydotool setup is required, read [Configuring ydotool](https://github.com/stele95/LinVAM?tab=readme-ov-file#configuring-ydotool):
+Start LinVAM from your list of applications.
+This works on both X11 and Wayland, but prior ydotool setup is required, read [Configuring ydotool](https://github.com/stele95/LinVAM?tab=readme-ov-file#configuring-ydotool)
-- $ cd LinVAM
-- $ ./main.py

 ### Profiles
 Multiple profiles are supported.
 To create a new profile for a specific task/game click new and the main profile editor window will be displayed.